ajmed/conflict-resolution/README.md

 # Conflict Resolution!

-This conflict will end you!
+This will be a conflict, hahahaha!